This project was delivered between April 2022 and March 2025.

 3) Modelling Water Quality of the Msunduzi: accommodating for the effects of climate change and wastewater flow

 A fundamental understanding of the spatial and temporal characteristics of pollutant concentration (most importantly variation within and across pollutant types) and how this is influenced by climate change is critical for monitoring and modelling pollution for management purposes in a changing climate.
-This motivated this project which aims to develop and apply a mathematical model for assessing water quality of the Msunduzi River in South Africa, with a deliberate design focus on accommodating for the effects of climate change and wastewater flow.
-This project is being delivered by the University of KwaZulu-Natal.
+This motivated this project which aimed to develop and apply a mathematical model for assessing water quality of the Msunduzi River in South Africa, with a deliberate design focus on accommodating for the effects of climate change and wastewater flow.
+This project was delivered by the University of KwaZulu-Natal.

 4) Modelling Urban Flood Resilience